-Reporting the 5.18% of that, F3 resulted from the variables affecting the rural development oriented to the local products triggering the rural potential by making possible the effective use of the local production factors (i.e. contribution to employment opportunity, protection the supply stability, the effective use of the rural scarce sources, the rural migration decrease, contribution to the rural region focused on the local products).
+resulted from the variables affecting F3 Reporting the 5.18% of that, the rural development oriented to the local products triggering the rural potential by making possible the effective use of the local production factors (i.e. contribution to employment opportunity, protection the supply stability, the effective use of the rural scarce sources, the rural migration decrease, contribution to the rural region focused on the local products).
 As a result of those, the factor could be determined by the rural development oriented the local product.

-Characterized by the 4.41% of that, F4 gathered together the variables related to the willingness to buy the product with manufacturer brand (MB) and private label (PL) including the willingness to buy a MB and PL products (nationa/linternational/ global brands), advertisement, promotion, convenience to the product and trust to manufacturer and retailer registration.
-It, therefore, could be named as the willingness to buy the product with MB and PL.
-Referring to the 3.69% of that, F5 could be represented by the willingness to buy the local brand (LB) with Ispir region of origin establishing a link among the factors covering the willingness to buy a LB product registered with Ispir region of origin, representing the rural area, the appearance and color after cooking and compliance with other local dishes.
-Taking into consideration the 3.43% of that, F6 became from a combination of the relative relationships among the effects of the social environment and class, the reference groups, and the customs on the consumers purchase attitude and behaviors and the prior experiences related to the product, and thus it could be termed by social statute of the target consumers.
+gathered together the F4 Characterized by the 4.41% of that, variables related to the willingness to buy the product with including the (PL) and private label(MB) manufacturer brand products (national/ International/ PL and MB willingness to buy a global brands), advertisement, promotion, convenience to the product and trust to manufacturer and retailer registration.
+It, therefore, could .
+PL and MB be named as the willingness to buy the product with could be represented by the F5 Referring to the 3.69% of that, with Ispir region of origin (LB) willingness to buy the local brand establishing a link among the factors covering the willingness to buy product registered with Ispir region of origin, representing the LB a rural area, the appearance and color after cooking and compliance with other local dishes.
+Taking into consideration the 3.43% of became from a combination of the relative relationships F6 that, among the effects of the social environment and class, the reference groups, and the customs on the consumers purchase attitude and behaviors and the prior experiences related to the product, and thus it could be termed by social statute of the target consumers.